 Women will be able to choose from a wider range of providers, who must provide maternity care that meets established NHS standards of safety, quality and clinical governance.
 This might include independent midwifery practices, some of whom already provide NHS services in some parts of the country.
-For a provider to be offered as a choice within a PMCB, that provider must have an NHS contract with a CCG in a Pioneer area.
+For a provider to be offered as a choice within a PMCB, that provider must have an NHS contract with the CCG (within a Pioneer area) where the woman lives..

 Women will not be able to receive their PMCB as a direct payment and use this to choose a midwife who does not hold an NHS contract.
 PMCBs will be notional budgets that support the choices a woman makes from the providers and services commissioned by her CCG.

 No. A woman is not able to combine the NHS maternity pathway payment with her own funds to purchase more expensive care or equipment.
 However, currently women are able to supplement their NHS maternity care with private provision and PMCBs do not change this existing position.